What is an assumable mortgage and how does it work?

 • You currently receive VA disability payments

-• You’re a surviving spouse who receives Dependency and Indemnity Compensation (DIC) benefits
+• You’re a surviving spouse who receives Dependency and Indemnity Compensation benefits

 • You’re an active-duty service member who returned to duty after receiving a Purple Heart

 Much like with a standard home loan application, the lender will review the financial qualifications of the person taking over the assumable mortgage.
-Specifically, the lender will take a look at the borrower’s income statements, asset lists and creditworthiness to ensure they can make the minimum monthly payments on the loan.
+Specifically, the lender will examine at the borrower’s income statements, asset lists and creditworthiness to ensure they can make the minimum monthly payments on the loan.

 Mortgage assumption can be a valuable option if you’re looking for a lower interest rate and want to simplify the home buying process.
 If you trust the seller and their lender, an assumable mortgage — even with the risks it presents — could be the way to go.